Donald Trump Faces Major Twitter Backlash After Tweeting About Mark Sanford’s Affair With A ‘Flaming Dancer’

 President Donald Trump took to Twitter early Monday morning to acknowledge a new Republican primary challenger in the 2020 presidential race and it didn’t take long for many on social media to respond with their thoughts.
 Trump did his best to mock Mark Sanford after he confirmed he’s jumping into the race, but the sentiment and a mistyped word on the president’s part generated a fair amount of mocking.

-Monday morning, Trump mentioned Sanford’s infamous trip to Argentina that involved someone he was having an extramarital affair with at the time.
+On Monday morning, Trump mentioned Sanford’s infamous trip to Argentina that involved someone he was having an extramarital affair with at the time.
 The incident happened in 2009 when Sanford was governor of South Carolina and the woman was revealed to be Argentine journalist Maria Belen Chapur.

 Trump’s tweet was seemingly designed to remind people of Sanford’s past, but things went a bit off-track when he noted that Sanford was found “with his Flaming Dancer friend.”